-In our last installment about the impact of Gen Z in retail environments, we touched on the importance of cultural understanding as the underpinning of development of a welcoming, intentional retail environment.
+In our last installment about the impact of Gen Z in retail environments, we touched on the importance of cultural understanding as the underpinning of the development of a welcoming, intentional retail environment.
 A brand’s culture is about much more than smart design and tailored experiences for its customers.
 Having corporate values that are infused throughout a brand is no longer a nicety, but a necessity.
 That doesn’t mean modifying your brand to chase cultural whims, but fostering an authentic approach that embraces inclusiveness and individuality.
 Thinking about culture from a 30,000-foot view, brands can peg their culture toward commonly held social goods.
-It’s less a political stance than a practical reality, because Gen Zers are anything but monolithic in their beliefs.
+It’s less a political stance than a practical reality because Gen Zers are anything but monolithic in their beliefs.

 “It’s less a political stance than a practical reality, because Gen Zers are anything but monolithic in their beliefs.”